wasif-mahmood1/Utility-Billing-Management-System-Java-Spring-Boot-PostgreSQL-/README.md

 #### Reset system:
 In order to reset the system to its initial status without any content (user, menubook, order log etc.), delete ALL files in the RestaurantBillingSystem\res folder.

-#### Details:
-Further details can be found under: https://youtu.be/luqElQKeE78